top of page

 She is retired now, but for about 30 years was the director of a Christian Preschool in Ohio.
 She would create truly magical experiences for these little ones as she would make life sized precious moments characters for school events, always having fun things for the kiddos to make and explore their own creativity and make memories themselves.
 Just cool and unusual moments for them.

 I remember going to visit Aunt Linda and Uncle Dave as a kid being mesmerized by how their farmhouse in rural Ohio was transformed into a castle on the inside and marveling over the fact that she has a suit of armor standing in the dining room and a red velvety sofa.
+She knew and still knows the art of and how to "express yourself"

 She wasn't afraid to switch it all up when she wanted something different, nobody has to tell her that she owned her house or that she needed to ask permission to do and create her environment... and I remember the renovation of her kitchen into a garden inspired space that featured a wallpaper border with herbs and plants complete with apothecary style drawers built into the cabinetry to keep all her teas.